matloff/fastBigStat/README.md

     have sampled n students at random, and their X values -- HS GPA, SAT -- are thus random as well.

-  - Historically, the X values have usually been taken to be fixed.
+  - But historically, the X values have usually been taken to be fixed.
 A typical example would be, say, some industrial process in which a designed experiment is conducted, with pre-specified X values.